-Based on current and projected mission requirements, geographical location, labor sourcing and utilization, and regulatory requirements, LANL faces significant challenges in the recruitment and retention of RCTs and certain craft labor positions (b) (5)
+Based on current and projected mission requirements, geographical location, labor sourcing and utilization, and regulatory requirements, LANL faces significant challenges in the recruitment and retention of RCTs and certain craft labor positions (b)(5)

-the proposed strategies to resolve the workforce challenges presented in the TEEX report.
+.
+LANL will continue to work with TEEX to understand and implement the proposed strategies to resolve the workforce challenges presented in the TEEX report.